Massage For Inflammation: The Role of Treatment Frequency

 Massage therapy can create a positive shift in this energy by manually reducing pain and inflammation, giving the body a chance to rest.
 With the burning demand of inflammatory and pain processes subsided, the body acquires a small, temporary energy surplus to use towards healing.

 This energy surplus is the change our clients experience after the session.
-They feel more energy and vitality, and experience better sleep and reduced symptoms of pain, depression, anxiety, and have improved function on several levels both mentally and physcially.
+They feel more energy and vitality, and experience better sleep and reduced symptoms of pain, depression, anxiety, and have improved function on several levels both mentally and physically.

 The more times this energy surplus is created, the more the body can divert this energy to healing and stopping inflammation.
 Frequency then becomes the key to real change in chronic situations.